MS Biomedical Engineering, University Of Iowa

 There is a limit to improved performance at any level in most sports.
 An exercise regime that is as technically and emotionally taxing as a serious sport is something that can be followed for your entire life, no matter what physical state you are in, or age you are.
 Maximum effort is maximum effort regardless of your fitness level, age or physical ability.

 My background, education and training dictate my methods.
 Focus and awareness dominate my workouts and, by extension, the workouts of those I train.
-Every workout is special and has it's memorable moments.
-If you can't remember a workout then that workout was not worth doing.
+Every training session is special and has it's memorable moments; if you can't remember it then it was not worth doing.
 I surround myself with people who's company I enjoy and who bring out the best in me and make me want to push harder and do more.

 Sliding Direction Dependence of Polyethylene Wear for Metal Counterface Traverse of Severe Scratches.
 Journal of Biomechanical Engineering 2008 Oct; 130 (5):051006.
 Glennon LP, Baer TE, Martin JA, Lack WD, Brown TD.